MBA Mock Trial

 - How many students are on a team?
 MBA almost fields two teams with separate coaches for each team.
 Each team consists of 6-8 students. (more if there is interest)

 - What MBA teacher acts as the coordinator with Wade Cowan?
-Mr. Tate in the speech building.
+Mr. Stewart.

 - How can I see if I would like being on Mock Trial and when may I ask questions?
-Come to the organizational meeting when it is announced.
-Wade Cowan will make a presentation in assembly in November.
+Come to the organizational meeting when it is announced, or speak with Mr. Stewart about the program.